altunixon/wips/lns/altina_ln/ASP-143-Post_3_of_5.md

 And the ocean started burning.<br/>
 Regis stopped unconsciously, and stared at that scene.<br/>
 "… How could it be?!"<br/>
-Altina who had walked slightly ahead turned back and said:
+Altina who had walked slightly ahead turned back and said:<br/>
 "Isn’t things proceeding just as planned?!"<br/>
 "T-There are some differences… but pretty similar to the plan."<br/>
 "Then it’s all good!"<br/>